amaz1none/devex-fe-grades/shared/Assessment.md

    ### It contains the following lists:
    ### - L1-L8 grades skills - start with your current level and check out the next one to see what's expected
    ### - Summary - here you will find a full picture for each technology/skill in a one glimpse
+   ### How to fill the responsibilities column:
+   ### - not working on it - if you don't work with that kind of tasks
+   ### - XS - you work with that kind of tasks on rare occasions or often fail to deliver them.
+Keyword - seldom
+   ### - S - sometimes you work with it.
+Keyword - sometimes
+   ### - M - you are familiar with this tasks and often work on them.
+Keyword - constantly
+   ### - L - most of your time is spend on these responsibilities or you are able to fullfil them easily if needed.
+You can teach other people how to implement them.
+Keyword - most of the times
+   ### - XL - you can implement it blindfolded within minimum amount of ti,e.
+You've created a detailed how to guides for your project.
+Keyword - every time

 ## ✅ 2.
 Check your progress for each column:
    ### - Responsibilities - defines 66% of your grade, this is the main column